jaco-bro/tokenizer/README.md

 # Tokenizer
-A Zig library for tokenizing text using PCRE2 regular expressions.
+A Zig library for tokenizing text using PCRE2 regular expressions - now also available as a Python package via `pip`.

 ## Requirement
 zig v0.13.0